Pear-Project/theme-switcher/README.md

      - Open a terminal and type `themesw`
    - From Application Daskboard:
      - Search for Theme Switcher with the nice icon made by Andrei Muntean.
 All rights reserved to him.

+## Copyright
+* This application is released under the Pear Public License v1.
+See LICENSE file for details